jimmarq/cyfunbook/3030_symmetric_encryption__one-time_pad/submission.md

 ## Reflection

-How does the ciphertext from one-time pad encryption
+The one-time pad algorithm is fairly simple.
+Why is it secure?

 How could one-time pad keys be distributed securely?